NicoJG/bachelorthesis_code/README.md

 - `heemskerck` and `beagle` have too new GPUs for the PyTorc/CUDA version in `root_forge` (see below for the fix with conda)
 - `tarek` is compatible with the `root_forge` environment

-The fix for using Snakemake to submit to specific machines is to create a new profile, for this you need to unpack the `inclft.zip` to `~/.config/snakemake/inclft`.
-Then you can use `snakemake --profile inclft` and you can specify `Requirements` in your rule.
+The fix for using Snakemake to submit to specific machines requies you to create a new profile to specify `Requirements` in your rule.
 Example:
 ```
 rule train:
     input: "<input_path>"